PKU-Alignment/omnisafe/docs/source/foundations/lagrange.rst

 Lagrange multipliers :math:`u \in \mathbb{R}^m, v \in \mathbb{R}^r`.

 .. note::

-    This expression may be so complex that you won't immediately understand what it means.
-Don't worry; we'll explain how it can be used to solve the constrained optimization problem in Problem :eq:`preknow-eq-1`.
+    This expression may appear complex and difficult to understand at first glance.
+However, we will provide a detailed explanation of how it can be utilized to solve the constrained optimization problem presented in Problem :eq:`preknow-eq-1`.

 .. tab-set::